-- 1) Open space will be protected in line with LPSS 2019 Policy ID4: Green and Blue Infrastructure and national policy. - 1A) Exceedance of the minimum standards set out in the Open Space, Sport and Recreation Assessment will not mean that land designated as oOpen sSpace 232 is surplus to requirements.
-A surplus will only be considered to exist where analysis has shown that:
+- 1) Open space will be protected in line with LPSS 2019 Policy ID4: Green and Blue Infrastructure and national policy. - 2) Exceedance of the minimum standards set out in the Open Space, Sport and Recreation Assessment will not mean that land designated as open space 234 is surplus to requirements.
+A surplus will only be considered to exist where analysis has shown that: - a) the land is no longer needed as open space, and its loss would not result in, or worsen, a local deficit of that particular open space typology in terms of accessibility, quality or quantity; and

-228 See Definitions for an explanation of what is meant by open space, for this policy's purpose.
+230 See Definitions for an explanation of what is meant by open space, for this policy's purpose.

-229 National Planning Policy Framework (2021), paragraphs 8b, 84 d), 93 and 98-102.
+231 National Planning Policy Framework (2021), paragraphs 8b, 84 d), 93 and 98-102.